Category:1001 General Requirements for Material

 1001.1 Duties

-The duty of an aggregate inspector is to ensure that only materials with initial evaluation and source approval are incorporated into the final product The inspector will verify that materials are produced from the ledges or source as stated on the mix design.
-Aggregate inspectors must be familiar with all ledge configurations in the district and be able to differentiate ledges in the quarry.
+The duty of a material inspector (or technician) is to ensure that only materials with initial evaluation and source approval are incorporated into the final product The inspector will verify that materials are produced from the ledges or source as stated on the mix design.
+Inspectors must be familiar with all ledge configurations in the district and be able to differentiate ledges in the quarry.
 Quarry visits should be made as necessary to visually verify that production is from the ledges as stated on the mix design.
-The aggregate inspector shall ensure that required sampling frequencies and testing procedures comply with the specifications.
+The inspector shall ensure that required sampling frequencies and testing procedures comply with the specifications.

 Figures